Implants for drug addiction

-Significant progress has been associated with this treatment method that requires implanting a little rod-like medication into individuals struggling with addiction.
+Significant progress has been associated with implants for drug treatment method that requires implanting a rod-like medication into individuals struggling with addiction.
 These implants work on their brains and nervous system.
-Subsequently, scientists and medical personnel have been working tirelessly over the years to eradicate addiction from our society.
+Subsequently, scientists and medical personnel have worked tirelessly over the years to eradicate addiction.
 However, with these implants, the battle is almost over.

 Firstly, consider implants as slow-releasing drugs that work over a long period.
 Implants are medications that doctors insert surgically into and underneath your muscle.
 These implants will slowly release medications into your body over a long period.
-Though, most (not all) of these drugs are typical oil suspensions.
+Most (not all) of these drugs are oil suspensions.

 Furthermore, the truth about medications is that lipid drugs are readily absorbed and distributed in the body.
 That means that oily medicines have a higher chance of entering the body and spreading all over than drugs with aqueous characteristics.
 However, implants are generally inserted into the muscles, especially the shoulders, and they block the effect and addictive tendencies of the drugs used by the addicts.

-According to the Centers for Disease Control and Prevention (CDC), 81,230 death resulting from overdose occurred in the United States in June 2019 and May 2020.
+According to the Centers for Disease Control and Prevention (CDC), 81,230 deaths from overdose occurred in the United States in June 2019 and May 2020.
 Drug addiction is causing a lot of harm in our society.
-Subsequently, pharmacists and medical practitioners are coming up with solutions to this danger, one of which is implants for drug addictions.
-These implants have advantages over oral medications and can be viable upto 6 months.
+Subsequently, pharmacists and medical practitioners are coming up with solutions to this danger, including implants for drug addictions.
+These implants have advantages over oral medications and can be viable for up to 3-6 months.

 You should know that these implants are new advancements from clinical pharmaceutical scientists.
-The FDA (Food and Disease Administration) recently gave approval for some of these implants to be marketed and prescribed to patients.
+The FDA (Food and Disease Administration) recently approved some of these implants to be marketed and prescribed to patients.
 Some of these date back to the year 2016.

 Implants have a way of negating the effect of the drugs addicts use.
 These implants have long-lasting effects on abstinence and can help you stay away from opioids for a long time.